Wigner Function Tomography via Optical Parametric Amplification

-Importantly, the method can work even with broadband and multimode states, both spatially and temporally, since parametric amplification is intrinsically a multimode process~\cite{Wasilewski2006Jun,Sharapova2015Apr,LaVolpe2020Apr}.
-This can be achieved by tailoring the mode structure of the parametric amplifier to cover the mode content of the input state.
-If the input and amplifier modes match, the amplification can be simultaneous over all modes.
-In this case, each mode will experience a certain constant gain.
-To retrieve the amplifier eigenmodes and the corresponding gain values, one only needs to amplify the vacuum~\cite{Finger2017May,Averchenko2020Nov,Supp}.
-After the simultaneous multimode amplification, a specific mode can be filtered out.
-More interestingly, being immune to detection loss, the method also allows for the simultaneous tomography of multiple modes, by introducing a mode sorter before detection.
+Importantly, the method can work even with broadband and multimode states, both spatially and temporally, since parametric amplification is intrinsically a multimode process~\cite{Wasilewski2006Jun,Sharapova2015Apr,LaVolpe2020Apr} (Fig.~\ref{idea}b).
+This can be achieved by tailoring the mode structure of the parametric amplifier to cover the mode content of the input states.
+If the input and amplifier modes match, the amplification can be simultaneous over all modes, and different quadratures $x_{\theta n}$ can be amplified depending on the phase between the pump and the modes.
+In this case, each mode will experience a certain amplification gain $G_n$.
+To retrieve the amplifier eigenmodes and the corresponding gain values, one only needs to amplify the vacuum~\cite{Finger2017May,Averchenko2020Nov}.
+After the simultaneous multimode amplification, modes can be filtered out or sorted.
 Notably, this property is impossible with usual homodyne tomography.

+Calculations in Fig.~\ref{scheme} illustrate this procedure for the case of a non-Gaussian initial state: a $4.3$ dB squeezed single photon (panel a).
+After a sufficiently strong phase-sensitive amplification of quadrature $x_\theta$, the Wigner function $W(x,p)$ gets stretched along $x_\theta$.
+Figure~\ref{scheme}b shows the Wigner function after the amplification with the squeeze factor $G=2.7$ and a phase $\theta=\pi/4$.
+Despite a moderate, and definitely achievable in experiment, squeeze factor, the Wigner function becomes so stretched that the photon-number distribution is now fully determined by the one-dimensional marginal probability distribution of the amplified quadrature~\cite{Leuchs2015Jul}.
+In other words, the squared amplified quadrature can be mapped to the photon number,

+and the probability distributions of the two variables are related through Eq.~(\ref{Probability transformation}).
+Figure~\ref{scheme}c shows the photon-number distribution of the amplified state, calculated using the continuous-variable approximation for the expression from Ref.~\cite{Kim1989Jul} (see Supplemental document 2).
+This distribution, measurable via direct detection, carries the information about marginal distribution (\ref{marginal distribution}), and therefore, the initial marginal distribution $P(x_\theta)$.
+The resulting marginal distribution, calculated using Eq.~(\ref{Probability transformation}), is shown in Fig.~\ref{scheme}d.
+Similar to the homodyne tomography of the Wigner function, a set of such marginal distributions for different phases $\theta$ enables the reconstruction of $W(x,p)$.